-Spring Chinook and coho salmon yearlings were released into the upper Yakima Basin for the first time during spring 1999 as part of the YKFP.
+Spring Chinook and Coho salmon yearlings have been released into the upper Yakima Basin since 1999 as part of the YKFP.
 The goal for both of these species is to increase natural production and to provide harvest opportunity using artificial propagation while keeping adverse impacts within specified biological limits (Bonneville Power Administration 1996; Fast and Craig 1997; Bosch 2004).
-Approximately 723,336 Chinook salmon smolts have been released annually in the upper Yakima River from 1999 to 2016 (Table 1).
-Broodstock for the spring Chinook program were natural origin upper Yakima stock collected at a trapping facility at Roza Dam.
-Chinook were spawned and juveniles were reared at a hatchery facility in Cle Elum, Washington (Knudsen et al. 2006).
-Spring Chinook salmon yearlings were transported to acclimation sites during January and February and volitionally released into the Yakima River from the Easton and Clark Flats acclimation sites, and from the Jack Creek acclimation on the North Fork of the Teanaway River (Figure 1).
-Fish were permitted to volitionally migrate between March 15 and May 31 and averaged 120 mm fork length (FL) when released.
-At the end of May all fish were forced out of the acclimation sites into the river.
+Approximately 717,279 Chinook salmon smolts have been released annually in the upper Yakima River from 1999 to 2017 (Table 1).
+Broodstock for the spring Chinook program are natural origin upper Yakima stock collected at a trapping facility at Roza Dam.
+Chinook are spawned and juveniles are reared at a hatchery facility in Cle Elum, Washington (Knudsen et al. 2006).
+Spring Chinook salmon yearlings are transported to acclimation sites during January and February and volitionally released into the Yakima River from the Easton and Clark Flats acclimation sites, and from the Jack Creek acclimation on the North Fork of the Teanaway River (Figure 1).
+Fish are permitted to volitionally migrate between March 15 and May 31 and averaged 120 mm fork length (FL) when released.
+At the end of May all fish are forced out of the acclimation sites into the river.
 Mean travel time of migrants from acclimation sites to a detector near Prosser Washington (river kilometer [RKM] 75.6 measured from the confluence with the Columbia River) is about 24.3 days.
 However, a large number of Chinook salmon residualize in the upper Yakima Basin (Larsen et al. 2004; Pearsons et al. 2005).